How to transfer money through your mobile phone

 Your next payment could be as easy as a text or tap.

-Mobile payments allow you to move money between you and your contacts, other mobile numbers and even retailers with the help of your cell phone.
-Unlike standard bank transfers, you might not even need the payee’s bank account details for delivery.
+Most banks and credit unions include mobile payment options as a standard feature of their banking apps.
+Mobile payments allow you to easily move money between you and your contacts, other mobile numbers and even retailers with the help of your cellphone.
+Here’s the types of services available and how they work.

 Text mobile payments